NikitosKokos/genai_project/ARCHITECTURE_FLOW_DIAGRAM.md

 1. Gets all active assets from `assets` collection
 2. Extracts symbols (AAPL, MSFT, BTC-USD, ETH-USD, etc.)
 3. Calls `MarketDataService.GetMarketDataAsync(allSymbols)`
-4. Service fetches and caches all symbols
+4. Service normalizes symbols and fetches/caches all data
 5. Logs success/failure for each symbol

-**This should populate BTC-USD and ETH-USD!**
+**Ensures cache is populated proactively for all assets**

 ---